 To what disciplines and projects does the Fulbright Foundation offer scholarships?

 The Foundation offers scholarships in a variety of disciplines and supports many different research and art projects.
-To check out a list of scholarships awarded in previous years please refer to the Fulbright News newsletter or the Alumni link.
+To check out a list of scholarships awarded in previous years please refer to Fulbright E-News or the Alumni link.

 What kind of expenses should I anticipate?